scipy-conference/scipy_proceedings/papers/gustavo_braganca/gustavo_braganca.rst

 By definition, a star is born when it starts synthesizing Hydrogen into Helium through nuclear fusion.
-The star performs this nucleosynthesis during somewhat 90% of their life.
+The star performs this nucleosynthesis during some 90% of their life.
 When stars are at this stage, they are called dwarfs.
 Most of the studied stars on this work are dwarfs.
 Due to their young age, dwarf stars have not lost too much of their mass, and so, the majority of their stellar properties are kept unchanged.